DBT Therapy Calgary

 Thoughts and feelings: these things determine our moods and actions, our lives in such a way that they are impossible to ignore.
 It is the thoughts and feelings of the individual that make up personality.
 Whether you trust your abilities or not, whether you believe in yourself or not – it is what makes you, you.
 Thoughts can be positive ones or negative ones.
 These may help shape your character but they can also help build your strengths.
 Whether they are positive or negative, thoughts will sometimes change over time but nevertheless are always present in the background of our mind.

 Your thoughts are very important and can affect your emotions and mood.
 If you have bad thoughts it can be hard to feel good.
 However, if you can control your thoughts and define them you will feel better.
-Learning to control and define your thoughts is a key skill learned by clients during dialectical behaviour therapy sessions in our Calgary counselling office or from the comfort of your home with online therapy sessions.
+Learning to control and define your thoughts is a key skill learned by clients during dialectical behaviour therapy sessions in our Calgary counselling office or our DBT Therapy Skills Groups.

 Dialectical Behaviour Therapy has proven especially effective in reducing self-injurious behaviour, suicide attempts and inpatient treatment days.
 The long-term effects of the therapy have yet to be evaluated but many of the studies found that up to 51% of persons treated with DBT are considered “much improved” or “very much improved” after treatment.